 Google Webmaster Tools – Error in Error Reporting

 But many more of our sites were blocked and we never received an email.
-Most site publishers use Google Webmaster tools (GWT), if we had logged into our account we would have seen the warning, but then GWT informed site publishers in the 11th hour.
+Most site publishers use Google Webmaster Tools (GWT), if we had logged into our account we would have seen the warning, but then GWT informed site publishers in the 11th hour.
 It was too late.
-When you log in to GWT you don’t see an “Error” warning against your site name, so we assume the site has no errors and don’t bother click on it.
+When you log in to GWT you don’t see an “Error” warning against your site name, so we assume the site has no errors and don’t bother clicking on it.

 GWT does show an “Error” warning if there is a crawl error.
 Similarly, GWT should have warned us about this Malware in a similar way.

 GWT did show the URLs which it suspected were infected.
 But we had an issue with those URLs – many of those were invalid URLs (404), a sub-domain it reported was not in use for over a year.

 Our team did everything to please Google – I guess we even stood on one foot for hours to please God (Google)!

 Earlier only Firefox users were informed about infected sites but now this error was being flashed on Google search results.
 That hurt us.
 Our page views went Southwards.